By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 - Flood zone, insurance, HOA dues, healthcare access, and stairs should all be part of the next-home decision.

 No pressure.
 No hard timeline.
-Just a clearer path.
+Just a clearer path forward.

-Alex Rodino is the Founder of The ARC Platform, serving buyers and sellers across Savannah and Coastal Georgia.
-ARC helps homeowners navigate downsizing, selling long-time family homes, choosing low-maintenance next homes, and comparing in-town, island, suburban, and private-sale options with calm, structured guidance.
+Alex Rodino is the Founder of The ARC Platform (Alexander Rodino Collective), a Savannah-based real estate practice serving buyers and sellers across Chatham, Bryan, Effingham, and Liberty counties.
+Alex helps homeowners navigate downsizing, selling long-time family homes, choosing low-maintenance next homes, and comparing in-town, island, suburban, and private-sale options with calm, structured guidance.

 Join The Discussion